On modeling fracture of soft polymers: A fracture resistance measure for soft polymers

-quantifies the total energy density per unit referential volume supplied to a material point ${X}_{i}$ due to the work done by external macroscopic forces in the scenarios where kinetic energy is negligible. $S_{ij}$, $C_{ij}=F_{ki} F_{kj}$ are the second Piola-Kirchoff stress and the right Cauchy-Green deformation tensors, respectively with $F_{ij}$ being the deformation gradient tensor. $\mathit{W}_{cr}$ is defined as the value of $\mathit{W}$, i.e., the total energy per unit referential volume that needs to be supplied for the complete failure of a material point subjected to sufficiently fast loading rates for damage initiation.
+quantifies the total energy density per unit referential volume supplied to a material point ${X}_{i}$ due to the work done by external macroscopic forces in the scenarios where kinetic energy is negligible. $S_{ij}$, $C_{ij}=F_{ki} F_{kj}$ are the second Piola-Kirchoff stress and the right Cauchy-Green deformation tensors, respectively, with $F_{ij}$ being the deformation gradient tensor. $\mathit{W}_{cr}$ is defined as the value of $\mathit{W}$, i.e., the total energy per unit referential volume that needs to be supplied for the complete failure of an arbitrary material point subjected to sufficiently fast loading rates for damage initiation.
 Irrespective of the strain rate value under consideration, the same number of bonds have to be broken for the complete failure of a material point.
 A common loading mode-based response asymmetry observed in soft polymers is tension-compression asymmetry \citep{TCA1, TCA2}. $\mathit{W}_{cr}$'s value can then be different in tension and compression for these soft polymers.
-However, for a given loading mode, i.e., tension or compression, the hypothesis is that $\mathit{W}_{cr}$ is a unique value with respect to loading rates and specimen geometries. $\mathit{W}_{cr}$ can be evaluated using relatively simple experiments involving homogeneous deformation and without constitutive models.
-For a uniaxial tensile loading, $\mathit{W}_{cr}$ is equivalent to the standard modulus of toughness, which is defined as the area under engineering stress-strain curve in a uniaxial tensile test till complete specimen failure \citep{modoftoughness1, modoftoughness2}.
-The unit of $\mathit{W}_{cr}$ is J/m$^3$ in contrast to J/m$^2$ for the conventional fracture toughness measures \citep{Npm2units1, Npm2units2}.
-The standard energy release rate is the measure of loss of energy per unit area of crack growth \citep{ERRdef1, ERRdef2}.
-It is usually dependent on the constraints created at the crack tip by the amount of material, i.e., specimen dimensions considered \citep{ERRthdepnd1, ERRthdepnd2}.
-On the contrary, $\mathit{W}_{cr}$ considers the energy density associated with the complete failure of an arbitrary material point.
-Hence, the value of $\mathit{W}_{cr}$ should be independent of specimen dimensions.
+However, for a given loading mode (i.e., tension, compression, etc.), the hypothesis is that $\mathit{W}_{cr}$ is a unique value with respect to loading rates and specimen geometries for a certain class of soft polymers.\footnote{Soft polymers, including elastomers, can exhibit near incompressibility \citep{Bulkmoduluselastomers1, Bulkmoduluselastomers2, Bulkmoduluselastomers3}.
+For the case of pure hydrostatic tension, as incompressibility is approached, the deformation until fracture will be small.
+But $W_{cr}$ will not be zero under this loading as the ground-state bulk modulus ($K$) of a nearly incompressible polymer is quite large, resulting in finite $W_{cr}$.
+For the volumetric part of free energy density ($\psi$), if the simple functional form of $\frac{1}{2}K\ {(J-1)}^2$ is considered, then under purely dilatational deformation, $\psi=\frac{1}{2}K\ {(J-1)}^2$, with $J$=det$F_{ij}$.
+For a purely elastic polymer, $W=\psi$.
+As an example, if the ground state Young’s modulus and Poisson's ratio of such a nearly incompressible polymer are taken as 2 MPa and 0.4999, respectively, $K$ will be 3.3 GPa.
+Further, if $J_{cr}$ under purely tensile dilatational deformation is arbitrarily considered to have a very low value of 1.001, then we get $W_{cr}$=1.6 kPa, \emph{which is a significant non-zero value.} This can also be attributed to the non-zero energy density needed for the dissociation of a finite number of bonds, leading to the failure of a material point.} This hypothesis's motivation comes from the earlier argument, along with the following presented experimental observations.
+It can be understood mathematically on a high level by considering a material represented by a Maxwell element.
+At slow strain rates, the spring (representing the load-bearing bonds) is not stretched significantly as the dashpot sustains most of the deformation.
+Consider the reasonable assumption of bond energies being independent of strain rate.
+Then, with increasing strain rate, the springs (bonds) start stretching significantly, and there will be a specific point (quantified by $W_{cr}$) at which complete failure of the spring (bonds) occurs.
+Although these arguments may not hold for the Kelvin-Voigt (KV) element, it can be noted that the KV element is not a good representation of most materials.
+However, the above arguments can be easily extended to the more applicable rheological material idealizations of Standard Linear Solid (SLS) or multiple Maxwell elements in parallel (generalized Maxwell).
+This can be attributed to the Maxwell elements (or the spring in SLS) in parallel, deforming independently.
+Hence, each element and the corresponding mechanism of deformation will have its own unique critical energy density value quantifying its damage. $W_{cr}$ can then be interpreted as the sum of these critical energy density values for all mechanisms.